 In general, the Board determines the number of options granted annually by multiplying the base salary of the Named Executives by a multiple varying between 30% and 50%, established according to the level of responsibility and authority of such Named Executives.
-The total amount of stock options issued over the past years is looked at but has not a material impact on the number of options to be granted to the employee.
+The total amount of stock options issued over the past years is looked at but does not have a material impact on the number of options to be granted to the employee.
 The options are granted at market value at time of grant and may be exercised for a period of up to seven years.
 These options are performance based and vest, not only over time but also when a targeted accretion of the Corporation's share on the TSX is met.
 More specifically, options granted vest upon each anniversary at a rate set forth in the stock option agreement provided that the average closing price of the Common Shares on the TSX, for 30 consecutive trading days, exceeds or equals the conditional share price set forth in the agreement at the time of the grant of the options.
-Rights are given to exercise the vested options within a 90 day day period following termination of employment, and 180 day period following death or retirement.
+Rights are given to exercise the vested options within a 90 day period following termination of employment (or such other extended period as may be determined at the discretion of the Board), and 180 day period following death or retirement.